davdtheemonk/JavaScript-Flask-App/README.md

 This is a simple web app utilising an API I wrote in python using the Flask framework.

-It uses the open endpoints made available by the API to fetch famous programmers data stored.
+It uses the open endpoints made available by the api to fetch famous programmers data stored.

-Basically I just
+Basically I just wanted to make a web app that uses both python,javascript and html functionalities.